XJH-Jorhai/FK407-template/README.md

 The goal is simple: **start from a known-good baseline that can build, flash, and print over UART, then extend it for your own project**.

+The template development and validation are based on the [FanKe Technology STM32F407VET6 Core Board](https://item.taobao.com/item.htm?abbucket=19&id=581847252103)

+Of course, the template is not limited to this development board—or even to the F407 series.
+You can also reuse its workflow and toolchain for development on other microcontrollers.

 ## When to use this template

 - You want to start a new STM32F4 firmware project without building the CMake/toolchain setup from scratch.